ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/java/java_packethandler.md

 - Detailed Description

    This function calls either `bulkWriteTxOnly1` or `bulkWriteTxOnly2` function depending on the `protocol_version`.
-The function intends simultaneous multiple Dynamixel control by writing different length of data from the different address on the Dynamixel control table.
+The function intends simultaneous multiple DYNAMIXEL's control by writing different length of data from the different address on the DYNAMIXEL control table.
 The function constructs the transmission packet with bulk write instruction, and starts `TxRxPacket`.
 The communication result and the hardware error are available when the function is terminated.
 The function is unavailable in protocol 1.0.